DiogenesF/social-network-reactJS-nodeJS/README.md

 Using Redux for state management and JWT for authentication

-### You can check the application here: https://socialmedia-mern.herokuapp.com/

 To run the project in your machine, you can do the following:
   ### In config/default.json:
   ```js